yxlin/ggdmc/README.md

 genetic algorithm, R helper functions and R packaging are developed by Yi-Shin Lin.
 A substantial part of R codes for handling experimental designed are adapted from the DMC, developed by Andrew Heathcote (Heathcote et al., 2018).
-You would find more different and intersting cognitive models there.
+You would find other different and more interesting cognitive models in DMC.

 Please report bugs to [me](mailto:yishinlin001@gmail.com) or start an issue here.